-I have received my letter of approval.
-When can I attend a ceremony?
+I have received my letter of approval, how soon can I go to the ceremony?

 The application process is lengthy and a waiting time of up to three to six months can occur between your approval and your ceremony.
-The Department of Home Affairs (DOHA) will send you a letter of invitation telling you the date and time your ceremony will take place.
+The Dept of Home Affairs (DHA) sends you a letter of invitation telling you the date and time of your ceremony.

 Do I need to attend a ceremony to receive my certificate?